This post may contain affiliate links.

 If you’re short of time, you can book a Bangkok tour before you even leave home.

-There is an 8 hour private tour with driver here that hits all of the main sights.
+There is an 6 hour private tour with guide here that hits all of the main sights in Bangkok.
 It’s not cheap unfortunately, but could save you a lot of time and stress.

 Arrange a Long Tail Boat Tour of Bangkok